maxwolf621/DataBaseNote/DataBaseLeetCode/solution.md

 ## [Delete Duplicate Emails](https://zhuanlan.zhihu.com/p/252243481)

-Write a SQL query to delete all duplicate email entries in a table named Person, keeping only unique emails based on its smallest Id.
+Write a SQL query to `DELETE` all duplicate email entries in a table named Person, keeping only unique emails based on its smallest Id.
 For example, after running your query, the above Person table should have the following rows:
 ```
 +----+------------------+
 | Id | Email            |